Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): H: Extracting Peak spread analysis with

 \subsection{1.
 Benchmarking peak spread}

-The conventional approach to extract a FWHM is shown for a CDW-1 peak at the three levels of intercalation in SM Fig.~\ref{SM_fig:Gamma_vs_linecut} (a), (f) and (k).
-Our high throughput measure $\Gamma_{\vec{q}}$ [Eq.~\eqref{EQ_Gamma}] directly provides a measure for the spread of the peak (in units of the number of pixels).
+The conventional approach to extract a FWHM is shown for a CDW-1 peak at the three levels of intercalation in SM Fig.~\ref{SM_fig:Gamma_vs_linecut} (a), (d) and (g).
+Our high throughput measure $\Gamma_{\vec{q}}$ [Eq.~(1) of main text] directly provides a measure for the spread of the peak (in units of the number of pixels).
 This is achieved by using \xtec\ to identify the connected pixels whose intensity trajectories belong to the CDW order parameter cluster.
-This is shown in SM Fig.~2 (b), (g) and (l), where the red boundary determined by \xtec\ marks the extent of the CDW peaks.
+This is shown in SM Fig.~\ref{SM_fig:Gamma_vs_linecut} (b), (e) and (h), where the red boundary determined by \xtec\ marks the extent of the CDW peaks.
 We quantify the spread of this CDW peak (centered at momentum $\vec{q}$) with $\Gamma_{\vec{q}}$ which is the ratio of the total intensity inside the peak boundary to the maximum intensity of the peak.
 We restrict to the in-plane peak spread with intensities at integer $K$ values of the out of plane ($b^*$) axis, to avoid the lower resolution along $b^*$ axis [0.1 (r.l.u.) compared to 0.02 (r.l.u.) for the in-plane] from limiting the overall resolution of the spread.
-The estimated $\Gamma_{\vec{q}}$ is compared with the FWHMs of the line cuts in SM Fig.~2 (c), (h) and (m).
+The estimated $\Gamma_{\vec{q}}$ is compared with the FWHMs of the line cuts in SM Fig.~\ref{SM_fig:Gamma_vs_linecut} (c), (g) and (i).
 We see that the $\Gamma_{\vec{q}}$ faithfully captures the features of the FWHMs, in particular, the rapid onset of broadening above a transition temperature.

 However, both the FWHMs and the $\Gamma_{\vec{q}}$ show an erratic temperature trajectory, reflecting the errors in the width estimation from the small resolution peaks (the peaks are roughly spread over 2-3 pixels).
-Collecting all $\Gamma_{\vec{q}}$ with $\vec{q}$ spanning $\sim 2000$ peaks, we find a wide variation in the range of values for the spread, [see SM Fig.~2 (d), (i) and (n)].
+Collecting all $\Gamma_{\vec{q}}$ with $\vec{q}$ spanning $\sim 3000$ peaks, we find a wide variation in the range of values for the spread, [see SM Fig.~\ref{SM_fig:Gamma_vs_background} (a), (c), (e) and (g)].
 Buried under these seemingly erratic trajectories is the systematic $\vec{q}$ dependence from lattice distortions [see SM Fig.~\ref{SM_fig:Gamma_vs_momentum}] and the unique $\vec{q}$ independent spread $\Gamma_0$ of the disordered CDW [see Fig.~3 of main text].